Financial Awareness for Law Students

 We recommend that prospective law students keep a written budget (in a notebook, a spreadsheet, or using an online app).
 By keeping track of all your expenses, you'll be in better control of how you spend your resources.
 As the old saying goes, "Live like a student while you are a student so you can live like a lawyer when you are a lawyer."

-Syracuse University College of Law happy to continue working with AccessLex Institute to provide all Law students MAX by AccessLex®, a comprehensive personal finance program designed exclusively for law students and available at no cost to users.
+Syracuse University College of Law is happy to continue working with AccessLex Institute to provide all Law students Ask EDNA!, a comprehensive personal finance program designed exclusively for law students and available at no cost to users.

 Ask EDNA! was designed by AccessLex Institute, the largest nonprofit organization dedicated to access, affordability, and the value of legal education.
 Utilizing a multi-faceted approach, MAX is built to drive the knowledge gain and behavior change essential to students’ making sound financial decisions while in school—and in life.

 The MAX approach combines webinars and in-person workshops, online programming, and one-on-one counseling with fully accredited financial counselors to provide a framework for students to develop the skills vital to achieving long-lasting financial well-being.
 And, understanding law students’ busy schedules, AccessLex has built-in scholarship incentives to help MAX users maintain their motivation and momentum.
-In scholarship drawings throughout the upcoming 2019-2020 academic year, AccessLex will award more than $300,000 for students to apply toward next year’s law school tuition and other expenses.
+In scholarship drawings throughout the 2021-2022 academic year, AccessLex will award more than $300,000 for students to apply toward next year’s law school tuition and other expenses.

-MAX by AccessLex is available throughout the 2020-2021 academic year.
+Ask EDNA! by AccessLex is available throughout the 2021-2022 academic year for students.
 All students are also encouraged to attend in-person workshops and online webinars throughout the year.
-To view upcoming events, refer to our Upcoming Events or the Syracuse University College of Law TeamUp Calendar.